The 8 best online course platforms (after testing 30+ tools)

 • Transaction fees: yes, 0.5% – 2%.

-Circle is the best software for building courses and communities in one place.
+Circle.so is the best software for building courses and communities in one place.
 It lets you set up private online spaces for your learning programs where you can engage your students through discussion boards, group chats, and live events without needing to integrate third-party apps like Thinkific for course creation or Discord for communities.

 Of all the community building tools I tested, few came close to Circle when it comes community-powered learning and operational growth.
 It features: